EndPointCorp/end-point-blog/2015/07/01/how-fast-is-pgupgrade-anyway.html.md

-I did make one important optimization, which was to set [ fsync](http://www.postgresql.org/docs/current/static/runtime-config-wal.html#GUC-FSYNC) off on the target database (version 9.4).
-Although this setting should never be turned off in production  - or anytime you cannot replace all your data, upgrades like this are an excellent time to disable fsync.
+I did make one important optimization, which was to set [ fsync](https://www.postgresql.org/docs/current/static/runtime-config-wal.html#GUC-FSYNC) off on the target database (version 9.4).
+Although this setting should never be turned off in production—or anytime you cannot replace all your data, upgrades like this are an excellent time to disable fsync.
 Just make sure you flip it back on again right away!
-There are some other minor optimizations one could make (especially boosting [maintenance_work_mem](http://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM)), but for the purposes of this test, I decided that the fsync was enough.
+There are some other minor optimizations one could make (especially boosting [maintenance_work_mem](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM)), but for the purposes of this test, I decided that the fsync was enough.

 For testing the speed of pg_upgrade, I used the following command: